-17. Soviet interest in Africa goes back to ideas developed by Lenin as early as 1912, on the occasion of the outbreak of the Chinese revolution, concerning the role of the colonial peoples in the final victory of international communism.
+- 17. Soviet interest in Africa goes back to ideas developed by Lenin as early as 1912, on the occasion of the outbreak of the Chinese revolution, concerning the role of the colonial peoples in the final victory of international communism.
 Up to about 1950, however, Communist attempts to penetrate Africa were very limited.
 Africa was too remote, too well protected and too strange to the Soviets to present itself as a promising target.
-The Communist parties in Europe tried to agitate the Africans by the use of slogans which were not understood, but had little success.
-The beginning of the African peoples' struggle for independence and the inroads made into the Middle East have brought the African Continent closer to the Soviets idealogically as well as geographically and strategically.

-Soon after the death of Stalin the USSR took a new look Dogmatic conceptions, which had blinded them to the growing opportunities for exploitation of African currents, were set gaside.
-Stalin's tendency to see the world divided into two camps the 'socialist' and the 'imperialist'-and to regard even neutralist Dleaders as "imperialist stooges" and independent countries as still "semi-colonial", was replaced by a more flexible approach.
-Soviets began to see the importance of the intelligentsia and middle class in Africa, as the leaders of the new nationalist movements.
+The Communist parties in Europe tried to agitate the Africans by the use of slogans which were not understood and had little success.
+The beginning of the African peoples' struggle for independence and the inroads made into the Middle East have brought the African Continent closer to the Soviets ideologically as well as geographically and strategically. - 18.
+Soon after the death of Stalin the USSR took a new look at Africa.
+Dogmatic conceptions, which had blinded them to the growing opportunities for exploitation of African currents, were set aside.
+Stalin's tendency to see the world divided into two camps the 'socialist' and the 'imperialist' and to regard even neutralist leaders as "imperialist stooges" and independent countries as still "semi-colonial", was replaced by a more flexible approach.
+The Soviets began to see the importance of the intelligentsia and middle class in Africa, as the leaders of the new nationalist movements.
 From the early 1950's the USSR set itself the task of persuading and influencing the emerging political movements in the areas which it obviously could not yet hope to control, and of re-examining its theoretical estimate of the role of the "national bourgeoisie" in semi-dependent and dependent areas.
 The attempt to create indigenous Communist Parties ceased.
-Instead, Communists were infiltrated into national parties (e.g. the UPC in the Cameroons, the African Independence Party in Senegal) or extremist groups formed within such parties (as in the case of the Istiqal in Morocco and the numerous political parties in Central Africa).
+Communists were infiltrated into national parties (e.g. the UPC in the Cameroons, the African Independence Party in Senegal) or extremist groups formed within such parties (as in the case of the Istiglal in Morocco and the numerous political parties in Central Africa).
+The formal espousal by Communists of the goals of African nationalism brought them eager listeners among Africans and left an ideological imprint on many Africans who later rose to importance as moderate leaders.
+Many nationalist actions have as a result been "conditioned" by the contacts of those leaders with the USSR.
 The penetration of international groups and movements concerned with Africa also became an important part of the programme.